 GLUE!-RI is useful to demonstrate three important assertions made in this dissertation about the GLUE! architecture.
 The first one is that GLUE! can integrate external tools in other platforms where collaboration and integration are key issues, provided that these platforms meet the restrictions imposed in the GLUE! contract for VLEs.
 A clear example for that is the development of a VLE adapter for MediaWiki.
 The second assertion is that GLUE! can integrate external tools developed with multiple technologies, provided that these tools meet the restrictions imposed in the GLUE! contract for tools.
 Here, the example is the aforementioned integration of the Java standalone Synergo.
-The last one is that GLUE! can be used as a middle-ware architecture to achieve interoperability with other loosely-coupled integration approaches.
+The last one is that GLUE! can be used as a middleware architecture to achieve interoperability with other loosely-coupled integration approaches.
 The integration in VLEs of W3C widgets deployed in Apache Wookie servers through the GLUE! architecture exemplifies this assertion.

 The process of developing new adapters has been simplified by providing the code of existing adapters as examples, and by detailing the steps that must be followed.
 Moreover, the GLUEcommon library is available for external developers.
 This library contains most of the code needed for the development of new adapters in Java, thus fostering the reuse of code.
 The installation and configuration of the elements distributed as part of GLUE!-RI have also been simplified, especially regarding VLE adapters, which are typically installed as any other VLE extension.
 Remarkably, the modularity of the architecture allows that different providers may offer different components of these elements.
-Thus, VLE administrators can easily configure their VLE adapters to use the GLUElet Manager (or some of the tool adapters) offered by external providers.
-The usage of GLUE!-RI requires a minimum extra knowledge to practitioners, since the instantiation and enactment of collaborative learning situations that require integrated tools is very similar as compared to those situations in which only VLE built-in tools are employed.
+Thus, VLE administrators can easily configure their VLE adapters to use the GLUE!-RI requires a minimum extra knowledge to practitioners, since the instantiation and enactment of collaborative learning situations that require integrated tools is very similar as compared to those situations in which only VLE built-in tools are employed.